jazz-community/jazz-plugin-maven-archetype/README.md

 |<pre>         │     update-site.ini                                           </pre>| Update site description with file location and name of the feature to be loaded
 |<pre>         └───  zip.xml                                                   </pre>| Zip file structure of the resulting plugin

+# Notes for updating:
+Jar versions have to be changed in the manifest files as well.